Criticisms of Sky UK: Films

 On 4 August 2010, Ofcom asked the Competition Commission to investigate concerns regarding the sale and distribution of subscription premium Pay TV films.
 Ofcom was concerned in particular that the way in which these films are sold and distributed created a situation in which Sky had the incentive and ability to distort competition.
-The end result for consumers is less choice, less innovation and higher prices.
+The result for consumers is less choice, less innovation and higher prices.
 Ofcom couldn't address these concerns fully using its powers and referred them to the Competition Commission.
 The referral related to two specific films markets.
 The first concerned the rights to films sold by the major Hollywood studios to broadcast films for the first time on pay TV.
 And the second concerned the wholesale supply of pay TV packages containing films channels, which are based on those rights.
 The Competition Commission had a maximum of two years to investigate and reach a decision on the concerns raised by Ofcom.

 On 8 February 2011, a working paper published on the Competition Commission website, entitled "Profitability of Sky", said Sky is making "excessive profits" from its Sky Movies service.
 The media regulator was particularly concerned that Sky's near exclusive control over first-run films from the six major Hollywood studios has given the firm an "incentive and ability to distort competition".
 The Competition Commission's preliminary findings published over the summer found that Sky has a case to answer.
 The commission found that the prices at which Sky wholesales its film channels to other broadcasters is too high, Sky's contracts with the six major Hollywood studios mean no rival operators can afford to risk bidding for them and that Sky prevented BT and Virgin Media from developing a business selling films on demand via subscription by warehousing – or buying without using – the exclusive right to let viewers watch films on demand via subscription.